jillxoreilly/StatsCourseBook/_sources/regression1_concepts.md

 * One function of regression is that we can use it to “predict” the outcome variable of a hypothetical country.
-Imagine we want to know: what would be the predicted level of life satisfaction in a country with a GDP per capita of $150 thousand (a very rich country!)?
+Imagine we want to know: what would be the predicted level of life satisfaction in a country with a GDP per capita of 150 thousand dollars (a very rich country!)?
 Plug in ‘150’ in place of $x$ in the equation and find $y$-hat (just use a calculator, or excel, or pen and paper at this point).